aurelia/aurelia.github.io-old/_harp/get-started.md

 ## Setting up the Project Structure and Build

 With our tooling installed, we can now turn out attention to setting up a basic structure for our app.
 Begin by creating a folder for your project, we'll call it _navigation-app_.
 Inside this folder we'll create a subdirectory named _src_.
 This will hold the raw source code for our application.
 Let's also create a subdirectory called _styles_.
-Go ahead and [download our default css styles](https://raw.githubusercontent.com/aurelia/skeleton-navigation/master/styles/styles.css) and drop it into that folder.
+Go ahead and [download the default css styles](https://raw.githubusercontent.com/aurelia/skeleton-navigation/master/styles/styles.css) for this sample and drop them into that folder.

 Because we want to leverage Gulp for build automation, we'll need to create a configuration file for that and install the build-related packages.
 We've put together a really nice starter build file for you, so you should just [download that from here](https://raw.githubusercontent.com/aurelia/skeleton-navigation/master/gulpfile.js) and drop it inside _navigation-app_.
 You should also [download our default package manifest](https://raw.githubusercontent.com/aurelia/skeleton-navigation/master/package.json).
 This contains the list of modules we want to install.
 If you've used npm or Gulp before, this should be familar to you.